bartschuller/perl6-OpenGL/README.md

 Bindings to the OpenGL library so you can write graphics programs in perl6.

+Status: Proof of concept code, I will not develop it further.

-Only tested on a Mac running Yosemite.
+Only tested on a Mac running Yosemite and some Linuxes.

 Dependencies: glfw3 (`brew install glfw3` on Mac)